 ACS CAN’s efforts are supported by the work of attorneys who donate their time, services and specialized expertise as part of the Judicial Advocacy Initiative (JAI) to help advance our mission.
 Thank you to these individuals.

-ACS CAN recognizes exceptional volunteers, staff members and elected officials throughout our annual Leadership Summit & Lobby Day.
+ACS CAN recognizes exceptional volunteers, team members and elected officials throughout our annual Leadership Summit & Lobby Day.

 Volunteer Award for Excellence in Advocacy*: